How to Sign Up for the Navy: Quick Steps for Joining the Fleet

 • Officer Candidate School

-These programs can help pay for college.
+These programs can help pay for your college education.

 Making It Official: Application and Training